Graded Poisson and Graded Dirac structures: Conclusions and further work

 \section{Conclusions and further work}

 In this paper, we reviewed the different definitions of Poisson and Dirac structures of higher degree, introducing some new concepts which (under some mild regularity conditions) include all previous concepts present in the literature, generalizing Dirac geometry to a graded version.
-The diagram below shows the interplay between the introduced concepts, comparing the case in classical mechanics, and the case in classical field theories.

 We also proved some results whose analogue in classical mechanics was of fundamental importance: the recovery of graded Poisson structures from graded Poisson brackets, and its connection to currents and conserved quantities (\cref{Graded_Poisson_brackets:thm:Bracket_Implies_Structure}, \cref{Graded_Poisson_structures:subsection:Currents}).\\

-Maintaining an abstract viewpoint throughout the text, some geometric byproducts are also obtained.
-For instance, we studied the foliated nature of graded Poisson and graded Dirac structures (\cref{Graded_Poisson_structures:thm:Poisson_implies_Multisymplecticfoliation}), and we gave one possible way of recovering such a structure from a given multisymplectic foliation (\cref{Graded_Poisson_structures:thm:Multisymplecticfoliation_implies_Poisson}, \cref{Graded_Poisson_structures:thm:Multisymplecticfoliation_implies_Dirac}).
-As an interesting application, we may associate an algebraic object to foliations whose leaves are oriented manifolds together with a smooth family of volume forms, namely, the graded Poisson algebra induced by the corresponding graded Poisson structure (\cref{Corollary:oriented_leaves_algebra}).\\

-As a result of this exhaustive work, we expect this theory to apply in the study of classical field theories:
+As a result of this work, we expect this theory to apply in the study of classical field theories:

 \begin{enumerate}[i)]

 \item The usual Dirac structures are not only a common framework for presymplectic and Poisson geometries, but allow us to include those pairs formed by a vector field and a 1-form on the manifold that are related by structure.
 Thus, in field theories, we can pair in different degrees multivector Hamiltonians and currents.
 We expect this theory to permit to discuss the so-called higher-form symmetries \cite{Gomes2023}, a hot topic in theoretical physics.